davquar/davquar.github.io/content/english/post/devops/backblaze-b2-docker-backups-terraform.md

 * The presence of `GPG_PASSPHRASE` is sufficient to tell the system to encrypt files with the given passphrase.
 * In the `AWS_*` section we are using the backups bucket, and pushing encrypted backups in the service name directory (`baikal` in this case).
 * Here we have the Jinja2 syntax `{{ something }}` just because I'm also using Ansible and storing these values with `ansible-vault`, but it's not in the scope of this post.

+Another important thing to say is that here we are are using the $K_o$ application key (and ID).